 b) When is it ideal to offer total order discounts?

 Discounts, when used correctly, can yield great results.
-In this context for example, offering a total order discount to a first time buyer is a great way to nudge them to come back.
+In this context, for example, offering a total order discount to a first-time buyer is a great way to nudge them to come back.
 You can apply the discount on their first purchase or their next purchase.
 You can also offer this type of discount when a customer purchases for a minimum amount (defined by you).
-You have higher chances that the customer comes back again to your shop.
+You have a higher chance that the customer will come back to your shop.

-Example: this online electronics shop decided to give a $10 fixed amount off the total order of any customer who purchases above 200$.
-As you can see, the discount was applied on the cart order subtotal.
+Example: This online electronics shop decided to give a $10 fixed amount off the total order of any customer who purchases above 200$.
+As you can see, the discount was applied to the cart order subtotal.

 Setting up this discount is very easy, all you need is to define the rule and the action that will trigger the discount.
 Check out how total order discounts work.

-a) What are the pros and cons of discounts on cheapest product in cart ?
+a) What are the pros and cons of discounts on the cheapest product in the cart?

-- Easily create dynamic discounts ( based customers purchase): This discount automatically applies to the cheapest product in the customers cart.
+- Easily create dynamic discounts ( based on customers’ purchases): This discount automatically applies to the cheapest product in the customer’s cart.
 Therefore you don’t need to target specific products.

-b) When is it ideal to offer discounts on cheapest products?
+b) When is it ideal to offer discounts on the cheapest products?

 For this particular discount, there is no ideal time.
 You can offer it from January to December.
 Most specifically, if you realize that there are a lot of abandoned carts, you can use this type of discount.
 This will motivate customers to come back, and at the same time protect your profit margins.

-Example: This electronic shop offers a 10$ fixed amount off the cheapest product in the customers cart.
-The cheapest product being the BLU advance 5.0, the discount was applied automatically.
+Example: This electronic shop offers a 10$ fixed amount off the cheapest product in the customer’s cart.
+The cheapest product was the BLU advance 5.0, the discount was applied automatically.

 c) How can you set up a discount on the cheapest product?